 Artificial Intelligence 2024: New Governance and Regulation

-“As Artificial Intelligence technologies grow more prevalent, policymakers and regulators must build governance frameworks and rules to guarantee responsible AI development, deployment, and usage.
-AI governance topics focus on data privacy, cybersecurity, IP rights, liability, and AI system standards.”
+“Governments and regulators need to create governance frameworks and guidelines to ensure responsible AI development, deployment, and use as AI technologies become more widespread.
+Some common AI governance issues include data privacy, cybersecurity, IP right, liability, and AI system standards.”

 artificial intelligence